ecmwf/earthkit-data/docs/install.rst

 Installing individual optional packages
 +++++++++++++++++++++++++++++++++++++++++

-Alternatively, you can install the following components individually:
+Alternatively, you can install the following components:

     - mars: provides access to the :ref:`data-sources-mars` source
     - cds: provides access to the :ref:`data-sources-cds` and :ref:`data-sources-ads` sources